ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.vis-justgage/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 2.1.0 (2023-12-10)
+- (mcm1957) 'Title' has been readded
+- (mcm1957) Code base has been restored to release 1.0.2 which has not been saved to github
+- (mcm1957) Dependencies have been updated

 ### 2.0.2 (2023-11-25)
 - (mcm1957) Mode setting has been adapted
 - (mcm1957) Adapter-core dependency has been removed